 • Bullock's Bistro was my favourite place to eat in Yellowknife, and maybe the world - before I went vegan - or it still would be.
 Everyday they receive fresh fish from Great Slave Lake, and whatever is caught, is on their menu with salad and fresh fries via a potato press hanging off the wall inside.
 You may have to queue, but it was always worth it.
 They do accept a limited number of reservations in advance now.
 Go when you have time and you're ready to enjoy a new experience (probably completely unlike anything you've had before).

-• The Fat Fox Cafe opened over the summer of 2016, and, as the owner Jeremy put it, tried for something of a soft opening but failed miserably because of the immediate and unwavering popularity of everything from their curries and homemade soups, to the coffee (the cardamom latte!!!), all their constantly changing fresh baking, and of course the homey atmosphere.
+• The Fat Fox Cafe - had tried again and again to save their rickety old building they called home, but without help from their landlords, they've had to temporarily close while they search for a new space - opened over the summer of 2016, and, as the owner Jeremy put it, tried for something of a soft opening but failed miserably because of the immediate and unwavering popularity of everything from their curries and homemade soups, to the coffee (the cardamom latte!!!), all their constantly changing fresh baking, and of course the homey atmosphere.
 On Saturday mornings, they do a full English breakfast that is essentially to die for.
 Everything here - from their syrups for fancy coffees, all their baking, and every single sauce or jam, is homemade from scratch.
 There are plenty of vegan options across the menu, and they're happy to substitute almond or soy milk for any dairy.
 If you want a place to snack through a cosy afternoon or watch next door neighbours bump into one another, look no further, I promise you.

 · The Yellowknife Farmers Market runs every Tuesday from mid-June to mid-September, beginning at 17:15 in the park beside city hall downtown.
-You'll find home baked breads, pastries, and sweets, incredible under the radar chefs offering delicious full plates, some handicrafts, and later in the season, fresh produce from garden boxes around town that do make it into local restaurants like the Fat Fox.
+You'll find home baked breads, pastries, and sweets, home cooks offering delicious full plates, some handicrafts, and later in the season, fresh produce from garden boxes around town that do make it into local restaurants like the Fat Fox.

-· Elke's Table on 47th is a new Mediterranean/German restaurant receiving a lot of positive attention with a lovely owner who worked at Bullocks for almost two decades.
+· Elke's Table on 47th is home to some Mediterranean/German cuisine and has received a lot of positive attention with a lovely owner who worked at Bullocks for almost two decades.